By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Currently, we find ourselves in a very unique situation.
 The coronavirus (COVID-19) has caused all of us to push the pause button on our lives.
 Aside from our weekly grocery store trip, we’re housebound.
 We have limited options for entertainment and are forced to refocus our lives on what truly matters.
 Staying healthy has become a prominent objective for many of us.
 We have begun to take extra time for self-care and exercise.
 However, the lack of salon services can limit our endeavors and complicate our beauty routines.
 What can we do during quarantine to keep ourselves well-groomed in the meantime?

 Many of us may be tempted to rock our natural beauty—let our roots grow in and skip out on nail polish.
 However, we still have to look put together for our work Zoom meetings and happy hour calls.
-Here are some tips to help you create some awesome at-home salon services.
+Here are some tips to help you create some awesome at-home salon services with accessible beauty products.

 Ladies aren’t the only ones feeling a little shabby.
 Without access to salon services, men also have to keep up with their hair and grooming at home.
 For men, a buzzcut might be the easiest way to go.